-Army Green Beret Michael J. Goble Buried at Arlington Cemetery
+Army Green Beret Michael J. Goble Laid to Rest at Arlington Cemetery

 After the funeral, guests were invited back to their cars.
 But instead, they gathered close together to remember Goble under the sunny January sky.

-Earlier in the day, first responders lined up to wish him a final goodbye as his casket was escorted from Dover Air Force Base in Maryland to Arlington:
+Earlier in the day, first responders lined up to wish him a final goodbye as his casket was escorted from Dover Air Force Base in Delaware to Arlington:

 Thank you Green Beret SFC Goble, your service and sacrifice to our great Nation will not be forgotten.
 Rest well warrior… pic.twitter.com/g4Ztjjl2Hr